-School attendance for the 2021/22 year is shown in the below table.
-The most recent national data available for comparison relates to the Autumn Term 2020.
-Overall absence was lower than the National data for pupils eligible for FSM.
-Persistent absence remains higher than the National average across both phases of the school.
+School attendance for the 2022/23 year is shown in the below table.
+The most recent national data available for comparison has been provided by the Fischer Family Trust.
+Overall absence was higher than the National data for pupils eligible for FSM in the senior phase but lower in the Primary phase .
+Persistent absence is now lower than the National average across both phases of the school, which is an improvement on the previous year.